ShivamKurekar/rah-bit/examples/calc_ops/README.md

 ### On CPU

-This Python script is designed to perform mathematical operations (addition, shifting, multiplication, substraction & prime factorisation) on user-provided input.
+This Python script is designed to perform mathematical operations (addition, shifting, multiplication, substraction & prime factorization) on user-provided input.
 It allows the user to select a mode for calculation, input two numbers, and sends the result to the appropriate destination.
 Data is then transferred and displayed based on the selected mode.

 The script uses multithreading to concurrently handle user input and data reception processes.